rezakhosh78/SIMORGH/README.md

 - Tap Save Profile
 - Connect again

+## DNS (MasterDNS) does not connect

+- Check the selected MasterDNS profile
+- Check resolver profiles
+- Refresh logs and review the latest error
+- Try another resolver profile
+- Clear logs and connect again
+- Disconnect and restart the DNS mode if the runtime state looks stuck

 ## CF Config does not work

-- Fill IP Memory through Advance first
+- Fill saved clean IPs through Advance first
 - Make sure the config starts with `vless://`
 - Tap Latency All
 - Choose a healthier IP